juxor/afaq/markdown/secI5.md

 given tasks to perform could misuse their position for personal benefit or, over time, evolve into a bureaucracy with power over the rest of society.
-As such, some critics of social anarchism suggest that a system of communes and confederations would simply be a breeding ground for politicians and bureaucrats.
+As such, some critics of social anarchism suggest that a system of communes and confederation would simply be a breeding ground for politicians and bureaucrats.
 This is obviously the case with the state and many generalise from this experience for **all** forms of social organisation, including the anarchist commune.